Antrum (film): Plot

-As the day progresses, however, Oralee is disturbed to find that her "spells" are having an apparent effect on the real world, conjuring actual infernal figures.
+As the day progresses, however, Oralee is disturbed to find that her "spells" are apparently affecting the real world, conjuring actual infernal figures.
 Additionally, the pair accidentally interrupt a man attempting seppuku, and obliviously pass by the rotting corpse of a suicide near their campsite.

 During their first night in the woods, Nathan sees a boat carrying a nude woman being rowed by a figure resembling Charon.
 He also hears a rattling chain that he attributes to Cerberus.

 The next day, Nathan and Oralee stumble upon a pair of cannibals, who cook people alive inside an iron statue of Baphomet, including the man whose suicide attempt they earlier interrupted.
 When the cannibals notice them, the two abandon camp and row downriver in the boat Nathan saw the night before, but they both fall into the water.
-The pair make it to shore, only to realize they have circled back to their camp.
+The pair makes it to shore, only to realize they have circled back to their camp.
 As they hide for the night, Oralee confesses the ruse to Nathan.
 However, Nathan claims to have met Ike, who told him not to trust her.

 The next morning, the cannibals capture them.
 They prepare to cook Nathan, but Oralee escapes her cage and frees him.
 As Nathan flees, Oralee obtains a gun and fatally shoots the cannibals.
 In the woods, Nathan stumbles across a dog caught in a bear trap.
 Nathan frees the animal, taking it as a sign he has freed Maxine from Hell.
 A "The End" title card appears onscreen.

 However, the film abruptly resumes, following Oralee as she runs through the woods, pursued by demons, and experiencing violent hallucinations.
 She gets back to their camp and hides in the tent, aiming her gun at the entrance.
-As Nathan approaches, a panicked Oralee prepares to fire and the film ends.
+As Nathan approaches, a panicked Oralee prepares to fire, and the film ends.

-The documentary resumes shortly after this, with scholars observing a rune seen throughout the film belonging to a demon named Astaroth; examples of the rune appearing subliminally throughout the film are shown as historians recount tragedies attributed to the demon throughout history.
+The documentary resumes shortly after this, with scholars observing a rune seen throughout the film, which belongs to a demon named Astaroth.
+Examples of the rune appearing subliminally throughout the film are shown as historians recount tragedies attributed to the demon throughout history.